linux4sam/egt/docs/src/events.md

 @image latex asio.png "Asio" width=8cm

-EGT abstracts out any required direct involvement with Asio; however, should you choose to use it directly it is available for use in, for example, @ref topics_networking "networking" and @ref topics_threads "multi-threaded" applications.
+EGT abstracts out any required direct involvement with Asio; however, should you choose to use it directly, it is available for use in, for example, @ref topics_networking "networking" and @ref topics_threads "multi-threaded" applications.
 [Asio Documentation](http://think-async.com/Asio/asio-1.12.2/doc/index.html) is a good reference point if you want to start using the Asio API directly.